 I got embarrassed.
-Is it possible that this "activity" occurs to every man when he goes abroad?
-And what kind of man can admit to it so straightforwardly and, what's more, enjoy such generous financial support from our state to do it?
+It is possible, I thought, that this "activity" occurs to every man when he goes abroad.
+But what kind of man can admit to it so straightforwardly and, what's more, enjoy such generous financial support of our state to do it?